Hajj Pilgrimage Travel Advice

 Saudi Arabia is a Muslim country and as such local laws, customs and traditions must be respected.
 Please make sure your behaviour reflects this and does not cause offence, as these are strictly enforced.
 Please note that in Saudi Arabia you can be held without charge by the police force.

-Be aware that there is a higher risk of pick pocketing and petty thefts during times where large crowds gather, this has been prominent in the Grand Mosque, Makkah and also Midina.
+The best travel advice for the Hajj is for visitors to aware that there is a higher risk of pick pocketing and petty thefts during times where large crowds gather, this has been prominent in the Grand Mosque, Makkah and also Midina.

 One area of concern surrounds the possible spread of infectious or contagious diseases during Hajj and Umrah with so many people in one small area, many from under developed countries with little disease control.
 Extra personal hygiene precautions should be taken at these times and you should avoid personal contact with others.